 The more data, users and sophistication you have, the more time it takes to set up, copy data and move users across to cloud infrastructure.
-This front loads the cost of migration to the cloud and negates one of the key advantages - much reduced or even zero up-front costs.
+This front-loads the cost of migration to the cloud and negates one of the key advantages - much reduced or even zero up-front costs.
 This is all a myth.

-The lifetime value of a cloud customer subscribing to a hosted desktop or private cloud solution is significant and offsets the cost of initial set up.
+The lifetime value of a cloud customer subscribing to a hosted desktop or private cloud solution is significant and offsets the cost of the initial set up.
 It is very likely that all MSPs could adopt this position, but most take a very short term view.
 It’s a good idea to clarify whether migration services are charged or provided without extra charge when evaluating costs from different MSPs.

-Myth 5: The cloud costs IT managers their jobs
+Myth 5: The cloud costs IT Managers their jobs

 There is an assumption that outsourcing IT to cloud MSPs eliminates the need for IT managers and internal tech expertise.
-It’s a myth and perhaps one of the most damaging - it prevents some companies from getting the benefits because it immediately makes internal IT decision makers and influencers fearful for their jobs.
+It’s a myth and perhaps one of the most damaging - it prevents some companies from getting the benefits because it immediately makes internal IT decision-makers and influencers fearful for their jobs.

 Shifting administration, support, maintenance and upgrades to a MSP frees the IT manager or in-house team from firefighting and enables the focus to shift to more strategic issues.